james2doyle/ohdoylerules.com/content/tricks/always-connect-to-starbucks-wifi.md

-/*
+---
-Title: Always Connect To Starbucks WiFi
+Title: "Always Connect To Starbucks WiFi"
-Description: How to connect to the Starbucks WiFi every time by using your phone.
+Description: "How to connect to the Starbucks WiFi every time by using your phone."
-Date: 2014-09-20
+Date: "2014-09-20"
-Category: Tricks
+Category: "Tricks"
-Template: post
+Template: "post"
-Keywords: connect, starbucks, wifi, wireless, laptop, trick, easy, phone, tether, hotspot, iphone, android, macbook, osx */
+Keywords: ["connect", "starbucks", "wifi", "wireless", "laptop", "trick", "easy", "phone", "tether", "hotspot", "iphone", "android", "macbook", "osx"]
+---

 Lately, it has been quite difficult for me to connect to Starbucks WiFi.
 About a year ago, the network would connect pretty quickly, but now it seems like the network is powered by voodoo magic and the will of Satan.